Snapshot of the Organization

 |A Red Circle is tax-exempt organization with 501(c)(3) status.
 A Red Circle is also a proud member of North County, Inc. and a GuideStar Platinum Participant.|

 I always enjoy serving my community.
 I have organized meals for the sick, hats and gloves drives for our local children’s home, and home improvement parties for the disabled.
 I have also participated in holiday meal gathering and school beautification projects.

 I also have a passion for economic development.
+After earning my MBA from Maryville University, I began gathering ideas and resources to schedule an economic development summit.
 I love seeing new stores, restaurants, and houses being built in North County.
 I am also saddened when those new businesses close and the homes go into foreclosure.
 After several businesses shuttered in the area, it became apparent that the current economic condition of North County could not sustain new development.

 Following the Ferguson events, I was burdened by the anger and hopelessness that began to plague my community.
 After helping where I could and participating in a presidential campaign, I returned to school to pursue her PhD in Public Policy and Administration.

 While researching St. Louis’ real estate history, I discovered that the current racial tension in St. Louis is the result of past racist laws and public policies – on each level of government.
 Moreover, these policies are now manifested in the region of St. Louis known as north St. Louis County (“North County”).
 I decided that a substantial investment into North County was necessary to provide equitable relief to the region.